Residential Aged Care means assessment

 - are receiving a Home Care Package on or after 1 July 2014.

-- income from work
+- income from work and net rental income

 - value of financial investments